The 2020 North American Data Documentation Initiative conference will be a virtual conference webinar series from 15-19 June.

 The conference theme is making data FAIR using Metadata Standards.

 About the conference

 The North American Data Documentation Initiative Conference (NADDI) is an opportunity for those using metadata standards and those interested in learning more to come together and learn from each other.
-Modeled on the successful European DDI Conference, NADDI 2020 will be a two day conference (June 18-19) with invited and contributed presentations, and should be of interest to both researchers and data professionals in the official statistics, social sciences and other disciplines.
-A full day of training sessions will precede the conference (June 17th).
+Modeled on the successful European DDI Conference, NADDI 2020 will be a virtual webinar conference (June 15-19) with invited and contributed presentations, and should be of interest to both researchers and data professionals in the official statistics, social sciences and other disciplines.

 Visit the conference website for more information on attending this conference.